Hotham Valley Railway

+It celebrated its 50th Anniversary on the 8th of September 2024.

 History

 In 1974, four local residents of Pinjarra formed the Pinjarra Steam & Hills Railway Preservation Society that later became the Hotham Valley Tourist Railway with the aim of operating steam trains on the Pinjarra to Narrogin railway line.

 Initially four former Western Australian Government Railways W class locomotives were purchased.
 The first three (W920, W903 and W945) were returned to service in the 1970s, followed by the fourth (W908) in 1988.
 A fifth W class was purchased in 2013 (W947).
 Eight former Albany Progress carriages were leased and ultimately purchased outright in 1979.

 In March 1976, the former Pinjarra Locomotive Depot was leased, officially opening on 17 July 1977.
 On 12 September 1976 the first train operated, a special from Perth to Dwellingup hauled by W920.